openoms/lightning-node-management/lnd.conf.md

 protocol.wumbo-channels=1
 accept-keysend=true

-# make the lnd restart faster
-sync-freelist=true

-# default fees for now channels (does not affect existing ones)
+# default fees for new channels (does not affect existing ones)
 bitcoin.feerate=100
 bitcoin.basefee=1

+# Avoid historical graph data sync
+ignore-historical-gossip-filters=1
+# Avoid slow startup time
+sync-freelist=1
+# Avoid high startup overhead
+stagger-initial-reconnect=1

+# Delete and recreate RPC TLS certificate when details change or cert expires
+tlsautorefresh=1
+# Do not include IPs in the RPC TLS certificate
+tlsdisableautofill=1

 # RPC open to all connections on Port 10009
 rpclisten=0.0.0.0:10009